docugami/langchain-template-docugami-kg-rag/README.md

 Indexing in this template uses the Docugami Loader for LangChain to create semantic chunks out of your documents.
 Refer to this [documentation](https://python.langchain.com/docs/integrations/document_loaders/docugami) for details.

 Note that if you previously ran indexing for the same docset, the index will not be recreated.
-If you want to force recreate the index (e.g. if you have new docs in the docset or changed your chunking config parameters) please specify `poetry run index.py --overwrite`
+If you want to force recreate the index (e.g. if you have new docs in the docset or changed your chunking config parameters) please specify `poetry run index.py`

 ### Creating app
 To use this package, you should first have the LangChain CLI installed: